AmpersandTarski/RAP/README.md

  You need to specify passwords for the root account and for the ampersand account to allow access to the database for yourself, or the rap4 service, for the demo application (enroll) and for the prototypes a user runs.
 These credentials are not stored in the RAP4 GitHub-repo (for obvious security concerns), so you must invent them.

     NOTE: There is still a security risk for passwords, but a smaller one.
 Anyone with access to the build-machine can access .env and see the passwords.
 In the Open University (OUNL), this machine is accessible only through a VPN-link and the machine is protected with a username/password.
 This is enough security for the OUNL.
-    TODO: implement secrets to get even more security.
+    TODO: implement secrets to improve security.

 5. This should work without problems.
 There are two alternatives to spin up RAP4.
 On localhost, you might not be able (and not need) to use HTTP, so just do `docker-compose up -d`, If you need https, use the longer version.

-6. Check that RAP4 is running by `docker ps`.
+6. Check that RAP4 is running.
+Use `docker ps` to verify.
 You should see something like
    ```
    CONTAINER ID     IMAGE                                COMMAND                  CREATED             STATUS              PORTS                                      NAMES
    91f3cf3faf72     phpmyadmin/phpmyadmin:latest         "/docker-entrypoint.…"   10 seconds ago      Up 8 seconds        80/tcp                                     phpmyadmin
    37b03f15d        ampersandtarski/ampersand-rap:2020   "docker-php-entrypoi…"   10 seconds ago      Up 8 seconds        80/tcp                                     rap4
    3397b6461        ampersandtarski/enroll:latest        "docker-php-entrypoi…"   10 seconds ago      Up 8 seconds        80/tcp                                     enroll
    a7fce423e        mariadb:10.4                         "docker-entrypoint.s…"   14 seconds ago      Up 13 seconds       3306/tcp                                   rap4-db
    1b3d6ad2d26b     traefik:v2.2                         "/entrypoint.sh trae…"   17 seconds ago      Up 16 seconds       0.0.0.0:80->80/tcp, 0.0.0.0:443->443/tcp   traefik
    ```
    If your browser fails to produce a working application:
     * check the database credentials.
-RAP4 does not always report a failure to connect to the database.
+RAP4 has not always reported a failure to connect to the database.
     * verify that you can access the database by running phpmyadmin (URL: phpmyadmin.<hostname>, e.g. phpmyadmin.rap.cs.ou.nl)
     * check that you can access the database as root (using the root password you provided in step 4)
     * check that user 'ampersand'@'' has all rights except administrative rights.